yuhsiang237/yuhsiang237/README.md

-Hi!
-This is YU HSIANG.  👋
-I'm a software engineer in Taiwan.
+My job is a software engineer.
-I think the program will affect the next generation greatly.
+I work to make a living 🤣, and the leisure activity is listening to rap.

-Skills: C#, Java, Javascript ES6, Typescript
+Skills: C#, Java, Javascript ES6 and Typescript.

 Languages: English and Chinese (Traditional)
 LeetCode: [Link](https://leetcode.com/umworksite/)